Neurology · Spinal Cord Compression

 Urgent MRI of the lumbar spine

-The patient presents with classic signs of cauda equina syndrome; urgent MRI is required to confirm the diagnosis before emergent surgical decompression.
+The patient presents with classic signs of cauda equina syndrome (saddle anesthesia, urinary retention, and bilateral radiculopathy); urgent MRI is required to confirm the diagnosis before emergent surgical decompression.

 Mo